interrupt21h/twodots_decrypt/README.md

 XT5i8DV9WmCdvklOopzTmmT9PaJ2cOlBOJoyjj6rxCJ6un9Ak/eSlWPZ2kgDG6kophqaQwqaHwiOY7W+Ko0JyH9xXQMCYAkDkdjBDbexk8qTZMgvox7vZRExoEiE7ig/gTvzlMqo8t0JWPsAATuBOVtEYmcb8CfK+Ekty7qOTMonse7MQwfHkoTD9I0qj/WfdoMUDrKyTsNJOQMIr4CJApiSNsyOPP3KRPhttPDO1dgGhgWZqgEJgmwCPelXwTQXzeVhzeW ...
 ```

-I used scp to copy the value to my device and then used plutil to change it.
+This is a fairly large value, so I used scp to copy a text file of the value to my device and then used plutil to change it.
 Worked like a charm!
 See screenshots.

+####Developers:

+Know that any keys, passwords, etc that are compiled into your software are easily discovered through basic reverse engineering.